 The formula for the t-statistic is: Coefficient / Standard Error.

-If the coefficient value is unusually high or low, the t-statistic can be used to help explain why this may be the case.
-If the t-statistic value is higher than what is expected, then it can be concluded that the hypothesis being tested is supported.
+If the coefficient value is significantly high or low, the t-statistic can provide an explanation for why this may be the case.
+If the t-statistic value is greater than anticipated, it can be inferred that the hypothesis being tested is upheld.

-Because this number is inside the rejection interval, you will choose to reject the null hypothesis.
+As this value is within the rejection range, you should opt to refuse the null hypothesis.

-Coefficients are not zero at the population level (H1), the alternative hypothesis.
+Coefficients do not equal zero at the population level (H1), the alternative hypothesis.

-A larger t-statistic value indicates that the variable is more significant.
+A bigger t-statistic value implies that the variable is more important.

-When analysing the correlation between two variables, a p-value of 5% or less is often accepted as an indicator of statistical significance.
-Therefore, if the calculated p-value is greater than 0.05, it is incorrect to conclude that there is no correlation between the two variables.
-In this case, the null hypothesis should be rejected, and it can be declared that the coefficients are not equal to 0 if the p-value is less than 0.05 (p-value < 0.05).
+When assessing the linkage between two variables, a p-value of 5% or lower is frequently regarded as an indication of statistical significance.
+Thus, if the computed p-value is above 0.05, it is incorrect to assert that there is no correlation between the two variables.
+In such situations, the null hypothesis must be rejected, and if the p-value is less than 0.05 (p-value < 0.05), it can be claimed that the coefficients are not equal to 0.

-If the t-statistic is large, then the p-value is little, therefore it is more likely that the observed coefficient values are not random.
+If the t-statistic is significant, the p-value is low, indicating that the observed coefficient values are less likely to be random.